Sebastian Komor: Biography

-In 2005 Komor started Zombie Girl with Renee Cooper.
-They released an EP in 2006 and a full album in 2007 through Alfa Matrix and Metropolis.
 Komor was also signed to electronic rock label FiXT in 2008 for his solo hard techno/trance/industrial project Squarehead.
 Two advance Squarehead singles featuring guest vocals were released in 2008 and 2009 with a full-length album, Voltage Controlled Body Music, released in March 2010.
 Sebastian's long time work-in-progress Moonitor, which he describes as techno/tribal, has now also been signed to FiXT and released an album titled To the Past From the Future in the Present.
 It appears that both Squarehead and Moonitor were one-off projects with no additional albums currently planned, as Komor has stated that he is now fully focused on another of his oldest projects, Melt.
 Komor has released production music geared towards film, television, and video game soundtracks through FiXT's sister company Position Music.
 Yet another active side project of Seb's is Komor Kommando, his dark techno/EBM/aggrotech club-oriented DJ alias.
 One EP has thus far been released on Alfa Matrix, with a full-length album imminent.
 Additional solo work has been released through Rasputin Records under his real name.

 The aforementioned Melt, now rejuvenated after years of being kept on hold by commitments to Icon of Coil, was initially to see an EP called Parasites released in early 2009, but is still a work in progress, with Seb stating "I just dont want to hurry a release, this is a very personal album, and I just feel it needs to feel right and complete before its ready to be unleashed".
 Though the name has carried over from work done as early as 1994, all of the current songs being worked on are brand new.

 Sebastian does production work as Xenomorph Productions.
 He produced the album Hearts for Bullets by Ayria in 2008.
 Komor mastered the Depeche Mode tribute album Alfa Matrix Re:Covered in 2009, which included two covers by Komor Kommando.
 That same year he also mastered fellow Canadian electro-industrial act iVardensphere's debut album Scatterface.
 In February 2010 Komor released a collection of over 400 audio samples from his studio, some from his released projects and some unused.
 A second volume followed in June of that same year.